Practical and Parallelizable Algorithms for Non-Monotone Submodular Maximization with Size Constraint: The Algorithm

 \section{The \algTwofullname Algorithm}

-In this section, we present the algorithm \algTwofullname (\latg, Alg. \ref{alg:latg}), which achieves ratio $\approx 0.193 - \epsi$ in nearly optimal query and adaptive complexities.
-The price of improving the ratio of the preceding section is an extra $\log(n)$ factor in the adaptivity. \paragraph{Overview of Algorithm} Our algorithm (pseudocode in Alg. \ref{alg:latg}) works as follows.
-Each \textbf{for} loop corresponds to a low-adaptivity greedy procedure using \thresh with descending thresholds.
-Thus, the algorithm is structured as two, iterated calls to a greedy algorithm, where the second greedy call is restricted to select elements outside the set $A$ returned by the first.
-Finally, an unconstrained maximization procedure is used within the first greedily-selected set, and the best of the three candidate sets is returned.
-In the pseudocode for \latg, Alg. \ref{alg:latg}, \thresh is called with functions of the form $f_S$, which is defined to be the submodular function $f_S( \cdot ) = f( S \cup \cdot )$.
+In this section, we present the algorithm \algTwofullname (\latg, Alg.~\ref{alg:latg}), which achieves ratio $\approx 0.193 - \epsi$ in nearly optimal query and adaptivive complexity.
+The price of improving the ratio of the preceding section is an extra $\log(k)$ factor in the adaptivity.

-At a high level, our approach is the following: the \iter framework of \citet{Gupta2010} runs two standard greedy algorithms followed by an unconstrained maximization, which yields an algorithm with $O(nk)$ query complexity and $O(k)$ adaptivity.
-We adopt this gramework but replace the standard greedy algorithm with a novel greedy approach with low adaptivity and query complexity.
-To design this novel greedy approach, we modify the descending thresholds algorithm of \citet{Badanidiyuru2014}, which has query complexity $O(n \log k)$ but very high adaptivity of $\Omega(n \log k)$.
-We use \thresh to lower the adaptivity of the descending thresholds greedy algorithm (see Appendix \ref{apx:threshgreedy} for pseudocode and a detailed discussion).
+\textbf{Overview of Algorithm.} Our algorithm (pseudocode in Alg.~\ref{alg:latg}) works as follows.
+Each \textbf{for} loop corresponds to a low-adaptivity greedy procedure using \threseq with descending thresholds.
+Thus, the algorithm is structured as two iterated calls to a greedy algorithm, where the second greedy call is restricted to select elements outside the auxiliary set $A$ returned by the first.
+Finally, an unconstrained maximization procedure is used within the first greedily-selected auxiliary set $A$.
+Then, the best of three candidate sets is returned.
+In the pseudocode for \latg, Alg.~\ref{alg:latg}, \threseq is called with functions of the form $f_S$, which is defined to be the submodular function $f_S( \cdot ) = f( S \cup \cdot )$.

-For the resulting algorithm \latg, we prove a ratio of $0.193 - \epsi$ (Theorem \ref{thm:latg}), which improves the $1/6$ ratio for \iter proven in \citet{Gupta2010}.
-This novel analysis requires that partial solutions returned by the greedy algorithms are analyzed together, which creates difficulties since the output of the second greedy algorithm must be conditioned on the random set $A$ chosen by the first greedy algorithm.
-If the output of the first greedy approach is conditioned upon selecting set $A$, a lower bound on the expected marginal gain of choosing elements into $A$ cannot be obtained.
-Therefore, a careful analysis is required to prove the ratio for the \latg algorithm.
+At a high level, our approach is the following: the \iter framework of \citeA{Gupta2010a} runs two standard greedy algorithms followed by an unconstrained maximization, which yields an algorithm with $\oh{nk}$ query complexity and $\oh{k}$ adaptivity.
+We adopt this framework but replace the standard greedy algorithm with a novel greedy approach with low adaptivity and query complexity.
+To design this novel greedy approach, we modify the descending thresholds algorithm of \citeA{Badanidiyuru2014}, which has query complexity $\oh{n \log k}$ but very high adaptivity of $\Omega(n \log k)$.
+We use \threseq to lower the adaptivity of the descending thresholds greedy algorithm (see Appendix~\ref{apx:threshgreedy} for pseudocode and a detailed discussion).